honeycombio/refinery/tools/convert/config.md

 Sets a duration for the amount of time after which if the client doesn't see any activity it pings the server to see if the transport is still alive.
-If set below 1s, a minimum value of 1s will be used instead.
 0s sets duration to 2 hours.

 Not eligible for live reload.